kylemh/next-ts-with-cypress-coverage/README.md

   slower build, slower dev server, and slower hot reload than Next.js applications that DONT use Babel.
 - An example using [Next.js's App Directory](https://beta.nextjs.org/docs/getting-started) and providing coverage for server components.
+- Use GitHub Actions to prove that coverage is outputting so that people can freely contribute without manual review on their branch.

 ## Getting Started